tModLoader/tModLoader/PortingNotes_1.4.5.md

   - Restore `TileLoader.AdjTiles(this, Main.tile[j, k].type);` patch to new Player.SetAdjTile method
 - Add 697 to TileID.Sets.CanPlaceNextToNonSolidTile
 - ItemID.Sets.ExtractinatorMode entries seem to have changed a lot.
 There is also a new CanBeExtractinated set.
 Need to investigate and adjust things if necessary.
+- Terraria added a CanConsumeConsumableItem stub method.
+Should it check item.consumable or only ItemLoader.ConsumeItem.
+- We'll need to check all bag drops and update the drop database.
+- A lot of the GetItemSettings presets have been renamed or removed.
+Might be something to document.
+- SystemLoader.ModifyLightingBrightness might need `_negLight3` parameter.
+- SystemLoader.ModifyLightingBrightness and LoaderManager.Get<WaterStylesLoader>().LightColorMultiplier might need perspectivePlayer parameter or docs to use Main.SceneMetrics.PerspectivePlayer.
+This is for supporting spectator mode I believe.
+- There seems to be a new `flag` we should add to TileLoader.ModifyLight.
+It seems to determine if paint should override the native light color from a tile.
+- What is ArmorIDs.Wing.Sets.AlwaysAnimated?
+- BiomeConversionID.PurificationPowder (8) and Chlorophyte (9) might not match up with Terraria-added values.
+Need to double check where these were used against the new ID values.
+Chlorophyte is now either 8/9/10 and PurificationPowder is 11.
+- Several MessageID were renamed.
+Should we keep the new vanilla name, or rename vanilla?
+Probably best to stay up to date with vanilla.
+- Lange.CreateDialogFilter now has a checkConditions parameter.
+It seems that there is a new system for object substitutions.
+We'll need to document these and make sure they work for modded substitutions.
+LocalizedText.CanFormatWith usages seem to be replaced with ConditionsMetWith.
+Some Language.GetTextValueWith usages changed to GetTextValue but still somehow support substitutions.
+- Should PlayerLoader.SyncPlayer in SyncOnePlayer be after syncing owner Projectiles?

 # New Fields that might need more documentation